 In the mid-1960s, Peter van Dijk, a talented 37-year-old architect, teamed up with Christopher Jaffe, an expert in acoustics, and structural engineer Richard Genser to design the Blossom Music Center for the Cleveland Orchestra.
 The center, located within the stunning Cuyahoga Valley National Park, became one of van Dijk’s most notable works and has since become a landmark destination for music lovers and architecture enthusiasts.

 The Blossom Music Center was designed to offer a unique blend of architectural beauty and outstanding acoustics, making it the perfect venue for the Cleveland Orchestra’s summer concerts.
 The design, which was ahead of its time, resulted from the collaboration between van Dijk, Jaffe, and Genser, each of whom brought their unique skills and expertise to the project.
-Today, the Blossom Music Center remains one of the most important cultural landmarks in Ohio and continues to offer world-class musical experiences to audiences from all over the world.
+Today, the Blossom Music Center remains one of the most important cultural landmarks in Ohio and continues to offer world-class musical experiences to audiences worldwide.

 Blossom Music Center Technical Information